ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 * **perlInterpreter**
   ``String`` for the relative path of a relocatable Perl interpreter used by PEB

   The relative path of a relocatable Perl interpreter is converted to a full path using the ``{PEB_executable_directory}/app`` path as a root folder.
-If a relocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.
+If a relTo compile PEB ocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.

 * **scriptInput**
   ``String``